awslabs/benchmark-ai/client-lib/README.md

 ### Fifo mode

-In this mode the `emit()` method will instead of sending the JSON string to `stdout`, it instead writes it to a special file that was created as a [named pipe](https://docs.python.org/3.7/library/os.html#os.mkfifo).
-The client library does **NOT** create the *named pipe* file though, it will always use what is already created by the other daemon already running.
+In this mode, the `emit()` method writes JSON string to a file that was created as a [named pipe](https://docs.python.org/3.7/library/os.html#os.mkfifo).
+It does **NOT** write to `stdout`.

+Keep in mind that the client library does **NOT** create the *named pipe* file, this is delegated to the "daemon process", which will be running alongside the benchmark process in the Benchmark AI infrastructure.

-Another process will be running alongside the library,  a daemon which is responsible for:
+The daemon process is responsible to:

 - create the *named pipe*
 - read the contents from this pipe